F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Grounds for Appeal

-Each Party has the right to appeal the decision of the Equity Panel.
-Appeals are available after a complaint dismissal or after a final determination is made.
+Each Party has the right to appeal the decision of the decision-maker.
+Appeals are available after a final determination is made.
 Appeals can be made based on the following:

 • Procedural irregularities in the investigation affecting the outcome;